NoCap: 2019: Shooting charge

-2020-2021: Probation violation
+2020–2021: Probation violation

-In the December of 2020, Crawford had taken to his official Instagram to announce that he had thirty days to turn himself in:
+In December 2020, Crawford had taken to his official Instagram to announce that he had thirty days to turn himself in:

 On January 11, 2021, Crawford turned himself in to police in Alabama regarding his September 2019 case where he allegedly violated his parole.
 Almost seven months after NoCap's incarceration, on July 21, 2021, he was released from jail.